Actindo-AG/Documentation/Cloudinary/Integration/02_ManageCloudinaryAttributes.md

   Note, however, that all changes in Actindo will overwrite the data in Cloudinary.

 6. Click the *Connection* drop-down list and select the appropriate connection.
 All Cloudinary connections are displayed in the list.
-All available meta data fields from the selected Cloudinary connection are displayed in the *Structured meta data fields* section.
+All available structured meta data fields from the selected Cloudinary connection are displayed in the *Structured meta data fields* section.

 ![Cloudinary structured meta data](../../Assets/Screenshots/PIM/Settings/Attributes/CloudinaryStructuredMetaData.png "[Cloudinary structured meta data]")